-Christmas ideas for golfers
+Christmas gift ideas for golfers

 Selecting and purchasing a Christmas gift or other gift for a golfer can be an unnerving experience to the non-golfer.
 Having been a golfer now for many, many more years than I care to admit I've received a number of golf related gifts and have established a pretty good idea as to what gift and birthday ideas for golfers might just work out.